 A California skydiving center known for its high mortality rate has claimed yet another victim.
-On Saturday the woman, a veteran skydiver, fell to her death because of a parachute malfunction.
-Instead of the device releasing properly, it became tangled around her, dragging her back down to earth.
+On Saturday, a woman, identified as 57-year-old Sabrina Call of Watsonville by the San Joaquin County coroner, fell to her death because of a parachute malfunction.

-Police arrived at the Skydive Lodi Parachute Center in Acampo around 2:30 p.m. where they discovered the deceased woman.
+Authorities arrived at the Skydive Lodi Parachute Center in Acampo around 2:30 p.m. where they recovered the deceased woman.

 This death is not the first of its kind that Skydive Lodi Parachute Center has encountered.
-In fact, this death marks the 22nd to occur, the 17th since 1999.
+In fact, this death marks the 22nd to occur at the location.
+The 17th since 1999.

-The Federal Aviation Administration is investigating the incident, focusing on a thorough analysis of the equipment involved in the accident.
+The Federal Aviation Administration is investigating this incident, focusing on a thorough analysis of the equipment involved in the accident.